bugminer/bugminer/doc/setup.md

 It is also necessary to create a database.
 So log into mysql as mysql root and run the following commands.

-	create user 'bugminer'@localhost' idebtified by 'bugminer';
+	create user 'bugminer'@localhost' identified by 'bugminer';
 	create database 'bugminer';
-	grant all on bugminer.* to 'bugminer'@'localhost';
+	grant all on bugminer.* to bugminer@'localhost';

 ## run bugminer
 open the bugminer project in idea and run the Application.java